rugvedi18/rugvedi18/README.md

 <br>

 - Passionate Quality Assurance Analyst.
-- Experienced in API Testing using Postman, and in Automation Testing with Cypress and Tosca.
+- Experienced in REST and GraphQL API testing using Postman, and automation testing with Cypress and Tosca.
-- Currently enhancing my skills with the Selenium Automation Tool.
+- Currently enhancing my skills with the Selenium automation tool.
 - Actively seeking new job opportunities - here's my [Linkedin Profile](www.linkedin.com/in/rugvedi-jamgaonkar).

 <br>